Douglas Education Center

-Douglas Education Center (DEC) is a private, for-profit, higher education career school located thirty miles south of Pittsburgh, Pennsylvania.
+Douglas Education Center (DEC) is a Private for-profit college in Monessen, Pennsylvania.

 History

 Warren Douglas founded the Douglas Business College in 1904 as a business and secretary school.
 In 1977, it became the Douglas School of Business.
 In 2001, it became the Douglas Education Center.

 Admissions

-Douglas Education Center grants admissions to individuals who have successfully earned a high school diploma or a GED high school equivalency.
-Douglas Education Center accepts applications year round.
+Douglas Education Center grants admission to individuals who have successfully earned a high school diploma or a GED high school equivalency.
+It accepts applications year round.

 Academics

 Douglas Education Center offers specialized business degrees, diplomas and certificates in various fields.
 Below is a breakdown of the programs offered.
 In addition to programs in the health sciences, cosmetology, and skilled trades, the center offers the following specialized programs: